mindwarriorgame/public-formulas/README.md

 If you have spotted a typo, or wanted to modify your own Letter, please feel free to submit another PR (or an Issue explaining the change).

+If that's a notable change, please make sure you are using the same GitHub account that you were using for the first time submission of the Letter.

 ## Privacy considerations